GlockTian/fitts_choice/README.md

 # Experiment Procedure

+We will separate participants to two group: One group will experience edit mode(using the Setting button), the other will not experience edit mode.

 Step 1: Adjust the size of the window to ensure all ui elements are visible even with the maximun size and maximun length

 Step 2: Allow the user to read through the Fitts’ law intro page